 - The strategy makes the best possible use of available resources (materials, staff hours, and so on).
 If it's something your group or coalition will have a hard time affording in terms of money, materials, or time, then you're probably better off trying to come up with something else.

 - If addressing more than one risk factor, it's probably best to use more than one strategy.
 It's rare for any one strategy to adequately address several different risks.
-For example, a problem like domestic violence has many factors, such as the abuser's personal history of being abused, substance abuse, isolation, unemployment or underemployment, and lack of skills for economic advancement.
+For example, a problem like domestic violence has many factors, such as the abuser's personal history of being abused, substance use, isolation, unemployment or underemployment, and lack of skills for economic advancement.
 No one strategy can address all of these factors--so it will take multiple strategies to make a true impact.

 Questions to ask when evaluating prevention strategies you're considering: